sanilsharma/Spring_Boot_and_junit_with_mockito/README.md

+# Spring Boot Application for Note Making App
-# Spring Boot and junit with mockito
+# And for testing junit with mockito is used